hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

  My Robotics and ML course <a href="https://github.com/hpssjellis/maker100">Maker100</a><br>
  My Portenta MBED library called the <a href="https://github.com/hpssjellis/portenta-pro-community-solutions">portenta-pro-community-solutions</a> which will have some Nano 33 Ble Sense working code<br>
- My <a href="https://github.com/hpssjellis/maker101">Maker101</a><br> repository that addresses many of the ideas mentioned today.<br>
+ My <a href="https://github.com/hpssjellis/maker101">Maker101</a> repository that addresses many of the ideas mentioned today.<br>
  My Twitter feed for easy communication <a href="https://twitter.com/rocksetta">@rocksetta</a><br>

- Image of the PortentaH7 with LoRa Vision shield attached behind it running a FOMO vision model with a 128x128 WaveShare 16 bit Grayscale OLED<br>
+ Image of the PortentaH7 ( with LoRa Vision shield attached behind it) running a 72 ms FOMO vision model with a 128x128 WaveShare 16 bit Grayscale OLED<br>
  <img src="https://user-images.githubusercontent.com/5605614/189260249-f8164979-f697-40b8-9e7a-d29934f28bb2.jpg" width="200" />

+# Summary Mind Map of the topics today.

 ![image](https://user-images.githubusercontent.com/5605614/189542714-880b0e49-2df3-452f-b362-959abb7cd507.png)
  <hr>